dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## Keyboard, Mouse and Trackpad not working in installer or after update

 Starting from macOS Ventura, USB 1.1 drivers are no longer provided in the operating system.
 For Macs using legacy USB 1.1 controllers, OpenCore Legacy Patcher can only restore support once it has performed root volume patches which restore the drivers.
-Thus when installing macOS or after an update, you need to hook up a USB hub between your Mac and keyboard/mouse in order to install the root patches.
+Thus when installing macOS or after an update, you need to hook up a USB hub between your Mac and keyboard/mouse, forcing USB 2.0 mode in order to install the root patches.

 * For MacBook users, you'll need to find an external keyboard/mouse in addition to the USB hub